 The Company has incurred recurring losses and negative cash flows from operating activities since inception.
-The Company anticipates that it will continue to incur net losses into the foreseeable future.
-As of March 31, 2024, the Company had cash and cash equivalents of \$27.3 million and had an accumulated deficit of \$282.6 million.
+The Company anticipates that it will continue to incur net losses.
+As of September 30, 2024, the Company had cash and cash equivalents of \$22.0 million and had an accumulated deficit of \$290.6 million.
 Since inception, the Company has financed its operations primarily through a combination of equity financings, debt financing arrangements, and revenue from sales of the Company's products.
 Based on the Company's current business plan, management believes that its existing capital resources will be sufficient to fund the Company's obligations for at least twelve months following the issuance of these condensed financial statements.

 To execute its business plans, the Company may need additional funding to support its continuing operations and pursue its growth strategy.
-Until such time as the Company can achieve significant cash flows from operations, if ever, it expects to finance its operations through the sale of its stock, debt financings or other strategic transactions.
-Although the Company has been successful in raising capital in the past, there is no assurance that it will be successful in obtaining such additional financing on terms acceptable to the Company, if at all.
-The terms of any financing may adversely affect the holdings or the rights of the Company's stockholders.
-If the Company is unable to obtain funding, the Company could be forced to delay, reduce or eliminate some or all of its programs, product portfolio expansion plans or commercialization efforts, which could have a material adverse effect on the Company's business, operating results and financial condition and the Company's ability to achieve its intended business objectives.
+Until such time as the Company can achieve significant cash flows from operations, if ever, it may need to finance its operations through the sale of its stock, debt financings or other strategic transactions.
+Although the Company has been successful in raising capital in the past, there is no assurance that it will be successful in obtaining such additional financing on terms acceptable to the Company, if at all, which could have a material adverse effect on the Company's business, operating results and financial condition and the Company's ability to achieve its intended business objectives.